WHAT’D TOM SAY AGAIN?

 Theodore “Fats” Navarro & Clifford “Brownie” Brown – Two sides of the same …cup ;)

-“…of the same …cup — Say what?
-Now, that’s easy to understand if you please really would listen closely to both tracks; then you would hear how the student (Brownie) has ideally realized his teacher’s (Fats) main goal: “I’d like … Continue reading →
+“…of the same …cup 😉 — Say what?
+Now, that’s easy to understand if you please really would listen closely to both tracks; then you would hear how the student (Brownie) has ideally realized his teacher’s (Fats) main goal: “I’d … Continue reading →